JEE Main Chapter-wise Weightage 2026 for Physics, Chemistry, Maths

 Which subject has the highest weightage in JEE Main?

-While all subjects are equal in marks, Physics is often considered the most scoring.
-Within Maths, Algebra and Calculus dominate, and in Chemistry, Coordination Compounds is a high-yield topic.
+While all subjects are equal in marks, Mathematics usually has the most lengthy and high-weightage sections, especially Calculus.
+Physics is often considered the most scoring.